status-im/nim-eth2-scenarios/README.md

   - All those workarounds requires an intermediate reformatted JSON file, but the tests are huge (100k+ lines) and will cause review issues in the main repo.

-The required patch application is automated in the `run_batch_convert.nims` script.
-After executing it, you'll find all converted test vectors in the `json_tests` folder.
+The required patch application is automated in the `run_batch_convert_v0.8.1.nims` script.
+After executing it, you'll find all converted test vectors in the `json_tests_v0.8.1` folder.

+### For v0.8.3

+The huge tests now have a Simple-Serialize (SSZ) version that should be preferred as it's more compact and do not use Git LFS on the EF side (and risk hitting Github LFS quota ceiling)

+Small tests like BLS and shuffling are YAML only and do not have conversion issue as they do not use high uint64 numbers.